ars-magna/sdvx-feeder/README.md

 4. Make icons instead of using a booth icon!!
 (That's a filler icon!!)
 5. Add a MIDI mode toggle (For myself but maybe someone will want it one day??)
 6. ???

+Project dead due to other tools maturing to this point at about the same time as I started working on it